Photon-axion mixing and ultra-high-energy cosmic rays from BL Lac type objects -- Shining light through the Universe: Introduction

 One of the most fascinating predictions of theories which contain axions is the idea that one may 'shine light through walls' by converting photons to and from axions on either side of a wall using strategically placed magnetic fields.
-In this work we are doing the same experiment but we are using the Universe as our wall and galaxies for our magnetic fields.
+In this work we are doing the same experiment but we are using the Universe as our wall and galaxies and their environment for our magnetic fields.

 In section \ref{sec:BLL:axion:in-source} we shall go over the mathematics of the mixing phenomenon and discuss the mixing of photons and axions in astrophysical sources.
 Then in section \ref{sec:BLL:axion:MW} we will discuss the evidence for the arrival of ultra high energy cosmic rays from directions coincident with BL Lac objects before discussing photon-axion mixing as a possible explanation for these events in section \ref{expl}.
-We will then discuss the magnetic field of the Milky Way that we will assume to perform our analysis in section \ref{sec:mixGMF} before preforming the search for correlations between regions of large B-field and cosmic ray events in section \ref{sec:results}.
 Finally we will list some of the consequences of this model and other ways to test it before moving to our conclusions.